-- 14.1 The Lieutenants & Sergeants Bargaining Unit shall share the Union's (1) glass-enclosed locked bulletin board not to exceed two (2) feet in width and three (3) feet in length in each of the District Offices, and one (1) each in two (2) of the employee break areas of the Ocala Police Department Headquarters building. - 14.1.1 The Union shall bear all expenses connected with the procurement and installation of said bulletin boards. - 14.2 The Union will not place on the bulletin boards provided in Section 14.1, any material, which is derogatory to the City or its management. - 14.2.1 Other than notices of meetings and upcoming functions, the Union will provide copies to the Chief of Police of all items it wishes posted on said Bulletin Boards.
-The Union may utilize members City email addresses to coordinate meetings or communicate scheduled functions only. - 14.3 The Union agrees to hold the City harmless from any and all liability and/or expenses, including attorney's fees which may result from the claim of any individual or organization, that said individual or organization has been maligned by any material appearing on said bulletin boards, or that any such material has actionably invaded the privacy of said individual or organization, and that said material has in any other way constituted a legally cognizable injury to said individual or organization. - 14.3.1 It is understood and agreed that the terms "individual" and/or "organization" include public interest groups and agencies of any government, and that the term "injury" means invasion of any interest such individual or organization is permitted to defend or maintain through or by an action at law, equity, or the invocation of administrative remedies. - 14.4 Placing a copy of such correspondence, notices, etc., in the Department's mailbox and/or email for the employee so designated by the Union will constitute delivery of same by the City to the Union. - 14.5 Within sixty (60) days of the effective date of this agreement, the Union shall provide all employees, as defined in this Agreement, with a copy of this agreement. - 14.6 The Union may use the Department's mailboxes for distribution of the Collective Bargaining Agreement. - 14.7 The Union will not use the Department's mailboxes and electronic mail other than as specified herein for union meeting notices with prior approval of the Deputy Chief or with specific approval of the Chief of Police.
+- 14.1 The Union shall have the right to have one (1) glass-enclosed locked bulletin board not to exceed two (2) feet in width and three (3) feet in length in each of the District Offices, and one (1) each in two (2) of the employee break areas of the Ocala Police Department Headquarters building. - 14.1.1 The Union shall bear all expenses connected with the procurement and installation of said bulletin boards. - 14.2 The Union will not place on the bulletin boards provided in Section 14.1, any material, which is derogatory to the City or its management. - 14.2.1 Other than notices of meetings and upcoming functions, the Union will provide copies to the Chief of Police of all items it wishes posted on said Bulletin Boards.
+The Union may utilize members City email addresses to coordinate meetings or communicate scheduled functions only. - 14.3 The Union agrees to hold the City harmless from any and all liability and/or expenses, including attorney's fees which may result from the claim of any individual or organization, that said individual or organization has been maligned by any material appearing on said bulletin boards, or that any such material has actionably invaded the privacy of said individual or organization, and that said material has in any other way constituted a legally cognizable injury to said individual or organization. - 14.3.1 It is understood and agreed that the terms "individual" and/or "organization" include public interest groups and agencies of any government, and that the term "injury" means invasion of any interest such individual or organization is permitted to defend or maintain through or by an action at law, equity, or the invocation of administrative remedies. - 14.4 Placing a copy of such correspondence, notices, etc., in the Department's mailbox and/or email for the employee so designated by the Union will constitute delivery of same by the City to the Union. - 14.5 Within sixty (60) days of the effective date of this agreement, the Union shall provide all employees, as defined in this Agreement, with a copy of this agreement. - 14.6 The Union may use the Department's mailboxes for distribution of the Collective Bargaining Agreement.